Funding: Impact as part of research grants and other funding schemes

 Sources of funding

-There are many different sources for funding, including via research grants (Pathways to Impact, Wellcome Research Enrichment for Engagement, etc) and dedicated public engagement schemes from learned societies and charities.
+There are many different sources for funding, including via research grants (Wellcome Research Enrichment for Engagement, etc) and dedicated public engagement schemes from learned societies and charities.

 You can also search 'public engagement' on Research Professional (requires single sign-on).